frictionlessdata/datapackage-r/README.md

 # # Fails with a data validation error
 ```

-Let's fix not available location.
-There is a `missingValues` property in Table Schema specification.
-As a first try we set `missingValues` to `N/A` in `resource$descriptor.schema`.
-Resource descriptor could be changed in-place but all changes should be commited by `resource$commit()`:
+Let’s fix not available location.
+There is a `missingValues` property in
+Table Schema specification.
+As a first try we set `missingValues` to
+`N/A` in `resource$descriptor.schema`.
+Resource descriptor could be
+changed in-place but all changes should be commited by
+`resource$commit()`:

 ``` r
 resource$descriptor$schema$missingValues = 'N/A'